Ivanka Trump Says There’s ‘No Equivalency’ Between Her Private Email Server And Hillary Clinton’s

 “This was just early on when she came in.
 And it’s all fake news,” he told reporters before Thanksgiving, per reporting from the New York Times.

-In an interview she gave on Tuesday, Ivanka Trump elaborated on the point, and said that all of her private emails have been accounted for.
+In an interview she gave on Tuesday, Ivanka Trump elaborated on the point and said that all of her private emails have been accounted for.

 “All of my emails are stored and preserved.
 There were no deletions,” she said, according to a report from ABC News.
 “There is no attempt to hide.
 There’s no equivalency to what my father’s spoken about.”